kpalf/dockerfiles/apamacore-nanoserver_amd64/README.md

 ## Base image
 Windows Server Nano Server has undergone significant changes since first release.
 The first LTS or GA release is known as `"10.0.14393.<build-number>"` and is around 400MB.
-However, the ones we want are the smaller ones that started with the "Fall Creators Update" or "1709", with tags `"1709_KB<knowledge-base-id>"`.
-These started nice and small at 93MB, but have grown with each monthly update - the Jan 2018 is 124MB.
+However, the ones we want are the smaller ones that started with the "Fall Creators Update" or "1709", with tags `"1709_KB<knowledge-base-id>"`, and later the "1803" release.
+The 1709 release started nice and small at 93MB when it was first released, but have grown with each monthly update - the May 2018 is 132MB.
+The first 1803 release in May 2018 is 115MB.

-To use the nanoserver 1709 image, and layered images such as this one, your host OS needs to be either Windows 10 (Fall Creators Update), or Windows Server version 1709.
+To use the nanoserver 1709 image, and layered images such as this one, your host OS needs to be either Windows 10 (Fall Creators Update / 1709), or Windows Server version 1709.
+To use the nanoserver 1803 image, and layered images such as this one, your host OS needs to be either Windows 10 (1803), or Windows Server version 1803.
+The 1803 image might work on a 1709 host but is NOT recommended (I don't test this).

 For more info on Windows Container version compatibility wee the following: https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility

 ## Building
 The nanoserver:1709 version is nice and small due to removal of things like Windows Powershell, but that makes downloading and extracting remote archives tricky when building the image from the Dockerfile.

-This Dockerfile will be improved in future (e.g. multi-stage), but for now it assumes the Apama Core archive has been downloaded and extracted on the host filesytem alongside the Dockerfile.
+So building the earlier 1709 versions of this image needed the Apama Core archive to be downloaded and extracted on the host filesytem alongside the Dockerfile.
+To see how this was done, look in the GitHub history of this repo.

+Since nanoserver:1803 added curl and bsdtar, that meant that the Dockerfile could be improved to automatically download and extract the Apama Core archive as part of the build.

 ## Licenses
 Please refer to the following URL for terms for the Microsoft nanoserver base image: